Portugal star Neves wants Wolves stay

 The Portugal international's performances - including six league goals - have brought about talk that Liverpool and United could swoop.

-However, speaking at an open-top bus tour on Tuesday (NZST), Neves made it clear that he wants his future to be with Wolves.
+However, speaking at an open-top bus tour on Tuesday (AEST), Neves made it clear that he wants his future to be with Wolves.

 "I came here to help the club and the club has helped me as well," he told Sky Sports.
 "I think we achieved all our goals, as an individual and as a team.